LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/RawForum/README.md

 - Login user
 - Registration user
+- List of categories
-- Create a topic
+- Create a topic in a category
-- Leave message in topic
+- Leave message in a topic
+- Quote message in a topic
+- Edit/Moderate categories
+- Edit/Moderate topics
 - Show amount of views and amount of answers in each topic

 ## How it implemented